-Choosing to make a report, and deciding how to proceed, can be a process that unfolds over time.
-You have agency at each step in the process to set the pace and make your own decisions about how best to proceed.
+Choosing to make a report or meet with the Title IX office after a report has been made, and deciding how to proceed, can be a process that unfolds over time.
+You have the agency at each step in the process to set the pace and make your own decisions about how best to proceed.
 For example, you do not have to decide whether to pursue formal conduct action or to name the other party/ies at the time of the report.
 Reporting does not mean you wish to pursue conduct charges.
-The only exception to when your wishes do not dominate in the process is when there is clear danger to the community.
+You do not have to pursue formal action to take advantage of the protective and remedial measures available to you.
+The only exception to giving you complete agency is when there is a clear danger to you or the community.

-Reporting means providing information to Grinnell College that an incident of sexual misconduct has occurred.
+Reporting means providing information to Grinnell College that an incident of prohibited conduct (sexual harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, sexual exploitation, or stalking) has occurred.
 Upon receiving a report, the College’s Title IX team will lead a prompt and equitable response in order to support the individuals involved and to protect the College community.
 We recognize that the decision whether or not to report sexual misconduct is difficult.
 There are confidential support resources on campus and in the community available to individuals not ready or wishing to make a report to the College.

 If you would like to make a report, contact one of the following on-campus reporting options:

 Bailey Asberry, Deputy Title IX Coordinator for Case Management

 These staff members are trained to help you decide on a next step.
 These on-campus reporting options are not exclusive of other reporting options (such as reporting to the police).
 Should you decide to pursue criminal action for incidents of alleged prohibited conduct, the College will fully support and assist you in making a report to law enforcement agencies.